 These loans are for students with exceptional financial need, and not all schools participate in the Perkins Loan program.
 Contact your school's financial aid office for more information.

-Many states offer programs that provide financial aid for community college students that are residents of that state.
-However, many of these programs are the first to get cut when a state experiences a budget crisis.
+Many states offer programs that provide financial aid for community college students who are residents of that state.
+Unfortunately, many of these programs are the first to be cut when a state experiences a budget crisis.
 Contact your school’s financial aid office to apply for state-based financial aid.

-To find out about scholarships for community college students, you should talk to your community college financial aid office and search the free scholarship websites.
+Talk to your community college financial aid office and search the free scholarship websites to find out about scholarships for community college students.

 A Word of Warning